MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x50--page-fault-in-nonpaged-area.md

 Arg4: 000000000000000c, (reserved)
 ```

+In this example Parameter 2 indicates that the bug check occurred when an area of memory was being read.

-Look at all of the output to gain information about what was going on when the bug check occurred.
-Examine MODULE_NAME: the FAULTING_MODULE:
+Look at all of the !analyze output to gain information about what was going on when the bug check occurred.
+Examine MODULE_NAME: and the FAULTING_MODULE: to see which code is involved in referencing the invalid system memory.

-Parameter 2 indicates that the bug check occurred when an area of memory was being read.
+Look at the STACK TEXT for clues on what was running when the failure occurred.
+If multiple dump files are available, compare information to look for common code that is in the stack.
+Use debugger commands such as use [**kb (Display Stack Backtrace)**](k--kb--kc--kd--kp--kp--kv--display-stack-backtrace-.md) to investigate the faulting code.

+Use the `lm t n` to list modules that are loaded in the memory.

 Use the [d, da, db, dc, dd, dD, df, dp, dq, du, dw (Display Memory)](d--da--db--dc--dd--dd--df--dp--dq--du--dw--dw--dyb--dyd--display-memor.md) command to investigate the areas of memory referenced by parameter 1 and parameter 3.